RT-Thread/rt-thread/bsp/stm32/docs/How to make a STM32 BSP for RT-Thread.md

 ![Copying common templates](./figures_en/copy.png)

+Note: Do not run `menuconfig` or `scons` directly inside `bsp/stm32/libraries/templates/<series>`.
+The template directory is two levels deeper than a real BSP because of `libraries/templates`, so the relative paths in `Kconfig` match only after the template has been copied to `bsp/stm32/<board>`.
+Copy the matching series template into `bsp/stm32/`, rename it to the target BSP name, and then run `menuconfig`, `pkgs --update`, and `scons` from the new BSP directory.

 Modify the configuration file in the board folder.
 The modified content is shown in the following table:

 | Item                      | Instruction                                                  |